Rana Sanga: Death and succession

 After Sanga's defeat his vassal Medini Rai was defeated by Babur at Siege of Chanderi and Babur captured the capital of Rai kingdom Chanderi.
 Medini was offered Shamsabad instead of Chanderi as it was historically important in conquering Malwa but Rao refused the offer and chose to die fighting.
 The Rajput women and children committed Self-immolation to save their honour from Babur's army.
-Babur subsequently captured Malwa along with Chanderi following his victory which was earlier ruled by Rai.
+Babur subsequently captured Chanderi following his victory which was earlier ruled by Rai.

+The power vacuum left by Rana Sanga was filled by Rao Maldeo Rathore.
+He took over the role as the leading Rajput king and dominated the time period through his increased use of horsemen.